 Over 90% of all the world’s trade is carried by sea – and even more in some countries.
 As a general rule, shipments weighing more than 100kg – or consisting of multiple cartons – will be sent by sea freight.
 Some further restrictions apply to certain goods from country to country, but most items are allowed.

-Understanding the players – and taking your time
+Getting to know the players – and taking your time

 The largest of these carriers, and the leader for the last century, is Maersk Line – the largest operating unit of A.P.
 Moller-Maersk, founded in 1904.
 Through over 115 years of logistics experience, Maersk Line now has offices in 115 countries worldwide and operates 590 container ships.